Block Interpolation: A Framework for Tight Exponential-Time Counting Complexity: The Block Interpolation Framework

-We call $p$ \emph{is subset-admissible} if $p=p_{\chi,\omega}$ for some $(\chi,\omega)$ as above.\end{defn} \begin{rem*} Note that $\chi$ and $\omega$ may be partial functions, since, e.g., the value of $\chi(G,A)$ is irrelevant if $A\not\subseteq V(G)\cup E(G)$. \end{rem*} In the following, we observe that the polynomials $\mu$ and $I$ from Definition~\ref{def: massendefinition} are subset-admissible.
-It would be nice to show the same for $T$ and $Z$, but this fails for syntactic reasons, since admissible polynomials are univariate by definition.
-Instead, we work with restrictions of $Z$ to $Z_{q}:=Z(q,\cdot)$ for fixed $q\in\mathbb{Q}$. \begin{example} Given a sentence $\phi$, define $[\phi]=1$ if $\phi$ is true, and $[\phi]=0$ otherwise.
-With this notion, the polynomial $\mu$ is induced by
+We say that $p$ is \emph{subset-admissible} if $p=p_{\chi,\omega}$ for some $(\chi,\omega)$ as above. \end{defn} \begin{rem*} Note that $\chi$ and $\omega$ may be partial functions in the above definition, since, e.g., the value of $\chi(G,A)$ is irrelevant if $A\not\subseteq V(G)\cup E(G)$. \end{rem*} In the following, we observe that the matching polynomial $\mu$ and the independent set polynomial $I$ from Definition~\ref{def: massendefinition} are subset-admissible.
+It would be nice to show the same for the Tutte polynomials $T$ and $Z$, but this fails for syntactic reasons, since we defined admissible polynomials to be univariate.
+Instead, we will work with restrictions of $Z$ to $Z_{q}:=Z(q,\cdot)$ for fixed $q\in\mathbb{Q}$. \begin{example} Given a sentence $\phi$, define $[\phi]=1$ if $\phi$ is true, and $[\phi]=0$ otherwise.
+With this notion, the matching polynomial $\mu$ is induced by